developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 -8<- "docs/codes/2024/0012/junk/registration-flow-by-curl.sh"
 ```

-If that sounds too complicated too comprehend, don't worry.
+If that sounds too complicated to comprehend, don't worry.
 We'll break it down
 in our upcoming JavaScript code.

 Remember the diagram we saw earlier between the frontend and the Ory Kratos?
-We will start by initiating a registration flow.
+We will start by initiating a flow.

 ```javascript title="frontend/src/utils.js" hl_lines="4"
 -8<- "docs/codes/2024/0012/junk/init-flow.js"
 ```

-Pay close attention that we are explicitly asking the fetch API to include the
+Pay close attention that we are explicitly asking the fetch API to **include the
-credentials in our call to the Ory Kratos server.
+credentials** in our call to the Ory Kratos server.
 Ignoring that will result
 in the required cookies not being sent to the server and your flow will never
 go pass the initial step! :warning: